afzafri/IPTV-Player-Web-App/README.md

 - Play channels in a user-friendly video player.
 - Your M3U playlists URL are automatically saved to your browser local storage and auto load the next time you visit the page.

+### Issues

+- Only able to parse M3U file contents that are formatted with a line-break between each channels
+- Need a better way to read M3U file
+- Will not work on iOS due to missing DRM support on iOS

 ## Getting Started

 Follow these instructions to get the project up and running on your local machine.